About

 Jane Overstreet

 Jane joined DAI in 1996, working alongside DAI co-founders Jim Engel and David Fraser.
-She was appointed President/CEO in 1999.
+She served as President/CEO from 1999 through 2024.

 Prior to joining DAI, Jane served for many years as the Director of Legal Services for Youth with a Mission (YWAM) International while living in the Middle East and Europe.

 She is a member of the American Bar Association and the Colorado Bar Association.
-She serves on the boards of several non-profit organizations and is a member of the Lausanne Leadership Development Working Group.
+She serves on the boards of several non-profit organizations.

-Jane received a Bachelor of Arts in Social Work from Oral Roberts University and a Juris Doctorate from the University of Tulsa, College of Law.
+Jane holds a Bachelor of Arts in Social Work from Oral Roberts University and a Juris Doctorate from the University of Tulsa, College of Law.

 Andrea Riedner